How to Apply

 These are NIH grants that support fellows pursuing training in research.
 UCSF uses these mechanisms to support the research portion of fellowship training for most fellows beginning in year 2 or 3 of fellowship.
 Support from a T32 while at UCSF, or any other Pulmonary and Critical Care Medicine program, requires a commitment of 2 years in research, teaching or health service.
 This additional, non-ACGME year is generally completed with a fourth year of training or the first year of an academic faculty appointment for fellows completing only 3 years of training.
 Read more

-How are fellows supported at UCSF?
+How do you support fellows' career development at UCSF?
 What happens after year three?

 Do you have career tracks/pathways?

 Yes.
-UCSF provides opportunities in multiple career paths.
-This includes training in clinical or translational research, basic research, global health, implementation sciences and a clinician-educator track.
-None of these programs requires a separate match, but we encourage applicants to indicate their interest in their application or on interview day.
-Read more
+UCSF provides opportunities in multiple career paths, but our primary goal is help you find your own path.
+Established training tracks include clinical or translational research, basic research, global health, implementation sciences and a clinician-educator track.
+None of these tracks require a separate match, but we encourage applicants to describe their interest in their application or on interview day.